nickstenning/etfmatic-capgains/README.md

 - `reconcile.py`: reconciles sale transactions against purchase transactions on a FIFO cost basis
 - `capgains.py`: generates textual reports on capital gains for a given calendar year

-**N.B.** There is at least one significant bug in this code at the moment.
-Use it with caution.
+**N.B.** There are almost certainly bugs in this code.
+Use at your own risk.

 NO WARRANTY OF ANY KIND IS OFFERED BY THE ORIGINAL AUTHOR OF THIS CODE